Liusef/TelegramStickerManager/README.md

 ## Setting up the project
 To download the code and run on your local machine do the following:

-1. Download required packages using `dotnet restore`
-2. Create a file called `ApiKeys.cs` in the root of the TgApi project to include your API Keys.
+1. Create a file called `ApiKeys.cs` in the root of the TgApi project to include your API Keys.
 The program won't run without them!
 Contents of the file should be as follows

     ```c#
     namespace TgApi;